Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-First, we construct a matching $M$ with $|bp(M)| = m + n$ to a given truth assignment.
-On the variable gadgets, the edges of $M_T$ are chosen if the corresponding variable is true, and the edges of $M_F$ otherwise.
-There is at least one literal in each clause that is true in the truth assignment.
-If this literal is the $i$th in the clause, matching $M_i$ is chosen, where $i = \{1,2,3\}$.
-Due to Claim~\ref{cl:var} and Claim~\ref{cl:clause}, each gadget contributes a single blocking edge.
-As a last step, we show that no interconnection edge blocks~$M$.
+\myproof Suppose we are given a satisfying truth assignment $f$ for $B$.
+We construct a matching $M$ in $\mathcal I$ as follows.
+In the variable gadgets, the edges of $M_T$ are chosen if the corresponding variable is $\true$ under $f$, and the edges of $M_F$ are chosen otherwise.
+There is at least one literal in each clause that is $\true$ under $f$.
+If this literal is the $i$th in the clause, matching $M_i$ is chosen, where $i \in \{1,2,3\}$.
+If more than one literal is true, we choose one of them arbitrarily.
+Clearly $M$ contains no forbidden edges.
+It is not difficult to verify that each gadget contributes a single blocking edge.
+Thus $|bp(M)|\geq n_B+m_B$.
+As a last step, we show that no interconnecting edge blocks~$M$, and thus $|bp(M)|=n_B+m_B$.
 Suppose that $a_i x_j$ blocks~$M$.
-Since it is the second choice of $a_i$, $b_i a_i \notin M$.
-But then, the $i$-th literal of the clause was true in the truth assignment.
+Since it is the second choice of $a_i$, it follows that $b_i a_i \notin M$.
+We now know that the $i$th literal of the clause was $\true$ in the truth assignment.
 Therefore, $x_i$ is matched to its first choice.

-To prove the opposite direction, we again rely on Claim~\ref{cl:var} and Claim~\ref{cl:clause}.
-On one hand, these two statements prove that $bp(\mathcal{I}) \geq m + n$.
-On the other hand, $|bp(M)| = m + n$ occurs if and only if $M$'s restriction on variable gadgets are $M_T$ or $M_F$ and its restriction on clause gadgets are $M_1, M_2$ or~$M_3$.
-Then, assigning true to all variables with $M_T$ in their gadgets and false to the rest results in a truth assignment.
-Since no interconnection edge blocks $M$, at least one literal per clause is true. \end{proof} \begin{theorem} \textsc{min bp sm restricted} is solvable in $O(n)$ time if each preference list consists of at most 2 elements. \end{theorem}
+To prove the converse direction, we utilise Claims~\ref{cl:var} and~\ref{cl:clause}.
+On one hand, these two statements, together with the characteristics of the special matchings, prove that $bp(\mathcal{I}) \geq n_B + m_B$.
+On the other hand, $|bp(M)| = n_B + m_B$ occurs if and only if $M$'s restriction to variable gadgets is $M_T$ or $M_F$, and its restriction to clause gadgets is $M_1, M_2$ or~$M_3$.
+Then, assigning $\true$ to all variables with $M_T$ in their gadgets and $\false$ to the rest results in a truth assignment~$f$.
+Since no interconnecting edge blocks $M$, at least one literal per clause is $\true$, so $f$ satisfies~$B$. \myqed \end{proof}

+\begin{theorem} is solvable in $O(n)$ time if each preference list consists of at most 2 elements. \end{theorem}

-\begin{proof} In this constructive proof, we describe an algorithm that produces an optimal matching.
+\begin{proof} In this constructive proof we describe an algorithm that produces an optimal matching.
 First, the input is simplified.
-Then, the graph is segmented so that each subgraph falls under a category with a specified choice rule for the edges of an optimal matching.
-As for previous cases, it is sufficient to tackle \textsc{min bp sm forbidden}, because instances of \textsc{min bp sm forced} can be transformed to this problem.
+Then, the graph is segmented so that each subgraph falls into a category with a specified rule for selecting the edges of an optimal matching.
+As in previous cases, it is sufficient to tackle {\sc min bp sm forbidden}, because instances of {\sc min bp sm forced} can be transformed to this problem.